 Getting a Medical Marijuana Card in Las Vegas

 In order to legally purchase medical marijuana from a dispensary, you must be at least 18 years of age and enrolled in Nevada’s medical marijuana registry.
 Minors can apply for the registry along with a designated legal parent or guardian.
-The State of Nevada requires that all patients be evaluated for medical marijuana by a licensed physician.
-Conditions that will qualify you include:
+The State of Nevada requires that all individuals be evaluated for medical marijuana by a licensed physician.
+A list of qualifying conditions can be found here.

 Where to Get Your Med Card in Las Vegas